-If you are registered as a shareholder in Transocean's share register as of []], 2017, you may grant a proxy to vote on the proposals and any modification to the proposals or other matter on which voting is permissible under Swiss law and which is properly presented at the meeting for consideration in one of the following ways:
+If you are registered as a shareholder in Transocean's share register as of January 3, 2018 you may grant a proxy to vote on the proposals and any modification to the proposals or other matter on which voting is permissible under Swiss law and which is properly presented at the meeting for consideration in one of the following ways:

 By Internet: Go to www.proxyvote.com (available 24 hours a day, 7 days a week), and follow the instructions.
 You will need the 12-digit control number that is included on your proxy card.
 The Internet system allows you to confirm that the system has properly recorded your voting instructions.
-This method of submitting voting instructions will be available up until []] on []], 2017.
+This method of submitting voting instructions will be available up until 2:00 p.m.
+(CET) on January 16, 2018.